ben-laufer/DMRichR/README.md

 This workflow requires the following variables:
 1. `-g --genome` Select either: hg38, mm10, rn6, or rheMac8.
 2. `-x --coverage` Coverage cutoff for all samples, 1x is default.
+3. `-s --perSample` Percent of samples for coverage cutoff, 1 (100%) is default.
-3. `-m --minCpGs` Minimum number of CpGs for a DMR, 5 is default.
+4. `-m --minCpGs` Minimum number of CpGs for a DMR, 5 is default.
-4. `-p --maxPerms` Number of permutations for DMR and block analyses, 10 is default.
+5. `-p --maxPerms` Number of permutations for DMR and block analyses, 10 is default.
-5. `-t --testCovariate` Covariate to test for significant differences between experimental and control, i.e. Diagnosis.
+6. `-t --testCovariate` Covariate to test for significant differences between experimental and control, i.e. Diagnosis.
-6. `-a --adjustCovariate` Adjust covariates that are continuous or contain two or more factor groups, i.e. "Age".
+7. `-a --adjustCovariate` Adjust covariates that are continuous or contain two or more factor groups, i.e. "Age".
 More than one covariate can be adjusted for using single brackets and the `;` delimiter, i.e. `'BMI;Smoking'`
-7. `-m --matchCovariate` Covariate to balance permutations, which is meant for two-group factor covariates in small sample sizes in order to prevent extremely unbalanced permutations.
+8. `-m --matchCovariate` Covariate to balance permutations, which is meant for two-group factor covariates in small sample sizes in order to prevent extremely unbalanced permutations.
 Only one covariate two-group factor can be balanced, i.e. Sex.
 Note: This will not work for larger sample sizes (> 500,000 permutations) and is not needed for them as the odds of sampling an extremely unbalanced permutation for a covariate decreases with increasing sample size.
-8. `-c --cores` The number of cores to use, 20 is recommended but you can go as low as 1 and 8 is the default.
+9. `-c --cores` The number of cores to use, 20 is recommended but you can go as low as 1 and 8 is the default.

 #### Generic Example